 If you are planning on moving out of state – or out of the area – you will need to modify your child custody arrangements by either obtaining your ex’s written permission or by taking the matter up with the court.
 Again, the court will make its decision based on your children’s best interests.
 If, for example, you’ll be making more money and can thus provide your kids with enhanced opportunities, the court will weigh this against exactly how difficult it will be for your kids to spend time with their other parent.
 The court finds that having a consistent relationship with both parents is in the children’s best interests, and this will also help guide its decision.

 Need A Child Custody Modification?
-Call A Charlotte Child Custody Attorney Today
+Call A Charlotte Child Custody Law Firm Today

 Issues related to child custody are among the most emotionally fraught, but at Blood Law, PLLC, in Charlotte, family law is our focus.
 Our compassionate legal team is here to skillfully advocate for a child custody modification that serves your family’s needs.
 We’re here to help, so please don’t hesitate to contact or call us at (704) 286-0570 today.